nsp2720/Person_Counting/README.md

+This repo is for person detection and counting in real camera feed by using yolov8 model.
+See Follwing files and its specifications

 detect_web_cam.py   :   This script uses a YOLOv8 model to detect objects in a webcam feed and overlays a semi-transparent custom bounding box (box.png) on detected objects.
 The processed frames are optionally streamed to an RTMP server using FFmpeg.